Severe storms to sweep through South amid snow and flooding to the north

 At the same time, that breeze will be reinforced by the strong jet stream.
 Any showers or downpours that form, moreover, will effectively mix that momentum down to the surface in the form of strong wind gusts.

-Even behind the frontal passage, which will occur during the early morning hours Friday along the Interstate 95 corridor, gusty winds will continue as chilly air blows in from the northwest.
+Even behind the frontal passage, which will occur during the early-morning hours Friday along the Interstate 95 corridor, gusty winds will continue as chilly air blows in from the northwest.
 That “cold air advection” will maintain a blustery day before the breeze finally abates Friday evening.

 Heavy snow and rain